ramsundharVenkadesan/CliniClarity/docs/Deployment.md

 ---

 ## 🛠️ Phase 0: Human-in-the-Loop (HITL) Manual Setup
-Terraform automates the "wires," but Google requires manual verification for identity and legal steps.
-You must complete these steps before running the automation:
+Terraform automates the "wires," but Google requires manual verification for identity and legal steps, as well as a few foundational APIs that can be unreliable when enabled strictly through code on a brand-new project.
+You must complete these steps to generate the OAuth credentials needed for your Terraform variables before running the automation:

 1. **Create a GCP Project:** Manually create a new project in the Google Cloud Console.
 2. **Link Billing:** Ensure an active billing account is attached to the project.
+3. **Enable Core APIs Manually:** Terraform can sometimes time out or fail due to race conditions when trying to enable foundational APIs on a brand-new project.
+To prevent deployment crashes, navigate to APIs & Services > Library and manually enable:
+      * **Identity and Access Management (IAM) API** (`iam.googleapis.com`)
+      * **Cloud Resource Manager API** (`cloudresourcemanager.googleapis.com`)
-3. **OAuth Consent Screen:** Navigate to **APIs & Services** > **OAuth consent screen**.
+5. **OAuth Consent Screen:** Navigate to **APIs & Services** > **OAuth consent screen**.
     * Configure the screen (Internal/External), add your support email, and include the `auth/userinfo.email` and `auth/userinfo.profile` scopes.
-4. **Generate OAuth Credentials:**
+6. **Generate OAuth Credentials:**
     * Navigate to **APIs & Services** > **Credentials**.
     * Create an **OAuth 2.0 Client ID** (Web Application).
+    * **CRITICAL:** Under **Authorized redirect URIs**, you must add your Firebase auth handlers so logins do not fail.
+Add these two URLs (replacing `<your-project-id>` with your actual GCP project ID): `https://<your-project-id>.firebaseapp.com/__/auth/handler`
     * Note your **Client ID** and **Client Secret** for Step 2.

 ----